-Miranda Priestman – President
+Miranda Priestman – Past President

 Miranda is a Registered Nurse.
 She has a Bachelor of Arts degree from Wilfrid Laurier University and Bachelor of Science nursing degree from the University of Toronto with a specialization in neuroscience from George Brown College.
 After working with residents and having family members in long term care she became interested in helping to advocate for the elderly and contribute positive systemic change.

-Kathleen Knowlton-Krueger – Membership Coordinator
+Kathleen Knowlton-Krueger – Secretary

 Kathy is a graduate CCW from Humber College with an extensive career in Social Services, where she was an advocate for children and their families, private counselor and Community College teacher.
 She is currently the Administrator for the Community Services Bureau of a Police Service.
 Her advocacy skills were of benefit when caring for her own parents over a period of twenty years.
 Throughout this journey, Kathy experienced, firsthand, the many stumbling blocks, inadequacies in care and gaps in services for the elderly.
 Her passion for preserving the dignity and overall, well being of the vulnerable population brought her to Concerned Friends.